en_USEnglish

 Appropriate use of tags

-Use the rel="canonical" tag correctly, ensuring that the target URL is accessible and accurately represents the page content.
-Avoid pointing to redirect pages or erroneous URLs.
+Use the rel=”canonical” tag correctly, ensuring the target URL is accessible and accurately represents the page's content.
+Avoid pointing to redirect pages or incorrect URLs.

 URL parameter management